MaximeCulea/acf-beautiful-flexible/README.md

 # Credits

 I, [Maxime Culea](https://profiles.wordpress.org/MaximeCulea), have created this plugin which I only maintain.
 I do not guarantee some free support.
-Also thank you to others listed in the [credits](CREDITS.md).
+Also, thank others listed in the [credits](CREDITS.md).

 Finally, if you really like what I do or want to thank me for my work, feel free [to donate](https://www.paypal.com/paypalme/maximeculea), even 1€ is a great gift for buying some coffee :)